inductiva/inductiva/docs-sources/delft3d/flow-wave.md

 $waveexedir/wave.exe $mdwfile 1
 ```

-As you can see, we need to point to the necessary executables in the Delft3D installation
+Notice that we’re referencing the required executables using the `D3D_HOME` and
-directory.
-The `D3D_HOME` and `ARCH` variables are defined in the Delft3D environment,
+`ARCH` environment variables.
+These are set automatically by the Delft3D
-so you don't need to worry about it.
+environment, so there’s no need to define them manually.

 Once you have your executables defined you just need to run the `d_hydro.exe` and `wave.exe` commands
 with the appropriate arguments.
 In this case, we are using `mpirun` to run
 `d_hydro.exe` with the specified number of processes (`procs`), and then running
 `wave.exe` with the specified input file (`mdwfile`).

-**Notes:** See that we ran d_hydro.exe with `&` at the end of the command.
+**Notes:** See that we ran `d_hydro.exe` with `&` at the end of the command.
 This is to run it in the background, so that we can run `wave.exe` in the foreground.
 This is necessary because `d_hydro.exe` and `wave.exe` will run both coupled with each other.

 ## Running the coupled simulation
 Here is the code required to run the Delft3D simulation using the Inductiva API: